ASIA MARKETS: Asian Markets Rise, Riding Tech Stocks' Wave

 By Associated Press and MarketWatch

-Asian shares were mostly higher Friday after a moderate rise on Wall Street.
+Asian shares finished the week mostly Friday after a moderate rise on Wall Street, mid persisting optimism over the potential for China-U.S. trade talks to help end a tariffs war between the two largest economies..

 "Our view remains that shares will do better this year thanks to much improved valuations, likely policy support and a stabilization and improvement in global growth.
 But after a huge rebound since the December lows shares are vulnerable to a short term pull back/re-test of December lows in the face of a long worry list," said Shane Oliver, chief economist at AMP Capital.